 speaker

 Huang Wei

 Hi, team, and congrats on the quarter.
 I just want to ask about average ticket.
-Can you give some comments around that?
-I mean, in one queue and maybe into April and May.
-And I guess as a caller, really, maybe in terms talk about dollar originations.
-Because I think, I mean, if you are up in deliveries by 19%, it's hard to imagine that, you know, you're not growing in gross dollar volume.
-Maybe can you talk a little bit more about that too?
+Can you give some comment around that?
+I mean, in one queue and maybe into April and May, and I guess as a caller, really, maybe In terms, talk about, you know, dollar originations.
+Because I think, I mean, if you are up in deliveries by 19%, right, it's hard to imagine that, you know, you're not growing in gross dollar volume.
+Maybe can you talk a little bit more about that, too?
 Thank you.

+speaker